qballer/rss-reader/docs/prototyping.md

 2. Bundle free (almost) - Whishing to explore some more new features of the web, this project utilize es6 modules heavily.
 This is but with one exception to the rule, the [RSS parser](https://github.com/bobby-brennan/rss-parser#readme) by bobby-brennan is a "normal" browser package.
 3. Browser only - this project doesn't have a backend component because I feel Server Side Rendering is a topic for a different post which will go in more details.
 4. All modules are made available on the [bit.dev](https://bit.dev) component platform for future reuse.
 The bit cli and and platform (which is my full time job) is one of the best ways to share JS components in general and web components specifically.
 It also has the great benefit of encouraging modularity.
 5. This project uses timers and `eventTarget` heavily instead of workers.
-Workers don't play well with es6 modules (yet?
-TODO: enter FF/Chrome issues).
+Workers don't play well with es6 modules.
 When those reach to full working state, I would be more than happy to refactor.
 6. This repo is in the prototyping phase and so it doesn't contain tests.
 I believe in tests, and will insert them in the future.
 This may go against TDD but I feel wouldn't contribute to the learning process currently.
 When it would be added I will share the refactoring needed to introduce tests.

 Lets review the main entry points of the app to grasp what going on.